HCW0727/HCW0727/README.md

 I’m eager to connect with smart, young, and passionate individuals to make a significant impact on the world.

 I'm currently interested in...
-- Block Coding for AI Education.
-- Effective utilization of LLMs.
+- Effective utilization of AI

 More information about me...
 - http://chaewonhuh.me